sonhal/googlecodelabs-python-kurs/python-kurs-group-b.md

 ## Exercise 4
 Duration: 15:00

-Write a program that continously loops and asks the user if they want to continue.
+Write a program that continuously loops and asks the user if they want to continue.
 Every time the user answers yes, the program will print how many times the user has answered yes and ask the user again.

 Example use:
 ```